-Mortality rates were based on the RP-2000 Generational Healthy mortality Table.
+Mortality rates were based on the PUB-2010 Generational Healthy mortality Table with adjustments from Scale MP-2018.

-VEBA benefit is \$650 per month per retiree/disabled employee beginning January 1, 2010 and effective January 1, 2019, the monthly benefit increased to \$750 per month.
+VEBA benefit is \$650 per month per retiree/disabled employee beginning January 1, 2010 and effective January 1, 2019, the monthly benefit increased to \$750 per month with annual increases of 2% per year effective each January 1, thereafter.
 Benefits are paid annually in a lump sum.
 The Plan has a survivor benefit equal to 12 months benefit.